 |Retrieve your Firm’s Final Renewal Statement

-Beginning January 3, 2017, firms can review Final Renewal Statements and renewal reports by logging onto E-Bill.
-Any adjustments in fees owed as a result of registration terminations or approvals subsequent to the Preliminary Renewal Statement will be reflected in this statement.
-You should review the statement for accuracy and keep a copy of the renewal reports for your records.
-The Final Renewal Statement Regulatory Notice provides detailed information.
+Beginning January 3, 2017, firms can review Final Statements by logging onto E-Bill.
+Firms can also retrieve their renewal reports through Web CRD/IARD.
+You should review the statement for accuracy and keep a copy of the final statement and renewal reports for your records.
+The 2017 Renewal Program - Final Statement Regulatory Notice provides detailed information.

-Report in writing to FINRA any discrepancies you find on your Final Renewal Statement.
+Report in writing to FINRA any discrepancies you find on your Final Statement.
 FINRA must receive this by January 20, 2017.
 This is also the deadline date for which FINRA must receive payment if there is a balance due on your firm’s Final Renewal Statement.
-Review the Renewal Program Payment Options for detailed information.
-If your firm overpaid renewal fees then view instructions on How to Request a Renewal Refund from FINRA.